Agricultural Development Act

 Article 9-1

-In order to promote the development of rural areas and take into account the effective utilization of agricultural land resources and maintenance of production environment, the competent authority at the city/county level in concert with the concerned authorities may, based on the plans of local agricultural land resources and the needs of the developments of rural areas as a whole as well as the approval of the agricultural landowners, plan and exploit the agricultural lands through re-division of lands land re-division or levy of subdivision and section.
+In order to promote the development of rural areas and ensure effective utilization of agricultural land resources and maintenance of production environment, the competent authority at the city/county level in concert with the relevant authorities may, based on the plans of local agricultural land resources and the needs of the developments of rural areas as a whole as well as the approval of the agricultural landowners, plan and exploit the agricultural lands through re-division of lands land re-division or levy of subdivision and section.

-The central authorities shall hold a consultation conference to enact about the planning, coordination, practice and other related aspects of foregoing agricultural land utilization and exploitation.
+The central competent authority shall hold a consultation conference to enact about the planning, coordination, practice and other related aspects of foregoing agricultural land utilization and exploitation.

 Article 10